What Is Keratoconus?

 Commonly occurring during the teenage years or early 20s, keratoconus is a progressive eye disease that can cause significant vision distortion if not diagnosed early.
 Keratoconus begins with a progressive thinning of the cornea.
 As the round cornea becomes thinner, the shape of the eye begins to bulge and become more cone-like in shape.
-These changes negatively affect the way light enters the retina, and subsequently distorts your vision.
-Though keratoconus can affect one or both eyes, generally, both eyes are affected.
+These changes negatively affect the way light enters the eye and subsequently distorts your vision.
+Keratoconus can affect one or both eyes, but typically both eyes are affected.

 Signs and Symptoms of Keratoconus